14 Top-Rated Attractions & Things to Do in Olympia

 Official site: https://www.fws.gov/refuge/Billy_Frank_Jr_Nisqually/

 The Hands On Children's Museum is just north of the downtown historic district, near East Bay Public Plaza.
 It features eight detailed galleries with numerous interactive displays.
-Children are encouraged to play creatively while learning in a stimulating range of settings.
+Children are encouraged to play creatively while learning in stimulating settings.
+The museum is designed for ages zero to 10 – making it a popular outing for young families.

 Popular permanent exhibits at the museum include an Arts & Paint Studio, a Fabulous Forest, and an interactive Outdoor Discovery Center.
-And unlike some children's museums, this facility is designed for a variety of age groups — including parents with infants.
+And unlike some children's museums, this facility is designed for various age groups — including parents with infants.

-For more family-friendly and interactive museum visits, the WET Science Center is a nationally recognized education space located a block away.
-WET stands for water education and technology, and this water-focused science center presents a series of galleries with interactive exhibits about one of the earth's most essential resources.
+The WET Science Center is a nationally recognized education space less than a block away for additional family-friendly attractions.
+WET stands for Water Education and Technology, and this aqua-focused science center comprises a series of galleries with interactive exhibits about the earth's most essential resources.

 Address: 414 Jefferson Street Northeast, Olympia, Washington